The Modern Resume Formatting and Design

 3 Use Clear Contrast

 Always use black text on a plain white background.
 Do not use light grey or pale colors.
-Strong contrast makes sure your words are readable for people with color blindness or if someone is viewing your resume on a screen that isn't very good.
+Strong contrast makes sure your words are readable for people with color blindness or if someone is viewing your resume on a low-quality screen.

 4 Save as Text-Friendly Files